syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Tables.md

 ---
 title: Working with Tables | Excel library | Syncfusion
-description: Briefs about tables
+description: This section illustrates about Excel Tables and its various features in Syncfusion XlsIO (a .NET Excel library).
 platform: File-formats
 control: XlsIO
 documentation: UG
 ---
-# Working with Tables
+# Working with Excel Tables

 ## Creating a table